 - Formation of endosperm (a nutritive tissue) through double fertilization.

 - Presence of pollen sacs in the male reproductive tissues

-- Moreover, an interesting fact about a magnoliid (the oldest group of angiospermous plants) is that they were the first flowering plants to be considered as the foundation of giving rise to dicots and monocots.
+- Moreover, an interesting fact about magnoliid (the oldest group of angiospermous plants) is that they were the first flowering plants to be considered as the foundation of giving rise to dicots and monocots.

-Gymnosperms.
 The phylum gymnosperms differ from other phyla of plants sure to the presence of tall, thick, and old plants (living).
-These plants are found and widely distributed throughout the world and more abundant in Arctic and Temperate regions.
-These plants are hemlocks, firs, and pines with similar characteristics such as needle-like leaves and big wood stem.
+These plants are found and widely distributed throughout the world and are more abundant in Arctic and Temperate regions.
+These plants are hemlocks, firs, and pines with similar characteristics such as needle-like leaves and big wood stems.
 The seeds of these plants are naked, meaning that any flower or fruit does not enclose them.
-Instead, they possess cones, also called as strobilus, for reproduction purposes.
+Instead, they possess cones, also called a strobilus, for reproduction purposes.
 These plants produce two types of cones to distinguish male and female cones with a difference of size–the female cones are larger than male cones.